-Our CPWP is about promoting the welfare of children who avail of our services.
-It is about creating a safe environment for both staff/volunteers and young people, where trust and willingness to listen to the young person is foremost and where we will take seriously any issue brought to us with the utmost sensitivity and share information on a needs to know basis.
+Our CVAPWP is about promoting the welfare of children and vulnerable adults who avail of our services.
+It is about creating a safe environment for both staff/volunteers, young people and vulnerable adults, where trust and willingness to listen to the young person and vulnerable adults is foremost and where we will take seriously any issue brought to us with the utmost sensitivity and share information on a need-to-know basis.

-We recognise that the policy should be a working document, that is regularly reviewed and should always be abreast of current best practices in the promotion of child welfare.
-This is a tool which all staff/volunteers in the organisation have a duty to be comprehensively aware off and comply with at all times in the function of their roles within the organisation.
+We recognise that the policy should be a working document that is regularly reviewed, and we should always be abreast of current best practices in the promotion of child and vulnerable adult welfare.
+This is a tool which all staff/volunteers in the organisation have a duty to be comprehensively aware of, and comply with, at all times in the function of their roles within the organisation.

-We respect the rights of all children and young people and believe that they have the right to be safe from all harm.
-We also recognise the obligations of staff in our service which shall limit young people's right to privacy and confidentiality where a child protection concern is raised.
+We respect the rights of all children, young people and vulnerable young adults and believe that they have the right to be safe from all harm.
+We also recognise the obligations of staff in our service which shall limit young people's and vulnerable young adults right to privacy and confidentiality where a child protection or vulnerable young adult concern is raised.

-This policy should be used as a 'quick reference' document to support skilled practice both within BeLonG To Youth Services and between it and partner orgs.
+This policy should be used as a 'quick reference' document to support skilled practice both within Belong To, LGBTQ+ Youth Ireland and between it and partner organisations.
 It is not a complete or authoritative statement of the law and is not a legal interpretation.
 Staff and Volunteers will need to be familiar (and trained appropriately in accordance with their duties in the org.) with Children First: National Guidance for the Protection and Welfare of Children (2017), together with other relevant law, policy, procedures and guidelines that govern their practice.